-At first glance, the quote above seems to divide the world into two groups of talkers; but it also suggests that the same talkers can be both wise and foolish based on what and when they speak.
+At first glance, the quote above seems to divide talkers into two groups; but it also suggests that the same talkers can be both wise and foolish based on what and when they speak.

 Whether they talk from political, religious or social platforms, or they only participate in conversations with friends and relatives, the following guidelines can help to produce more instances of intelligent talkers who know when to refrain from talking.

 Here are six situations when thinking, listening, observing and self-control may be more advantageous than talking.

 (1) When Talking Is Inappropriate

 "For everything there is a season, a time for every activity under heaven. . . a time to be quiet and a time to speak."
 (Ecclesiastes 3: 1, 7).

 There are tons of opportunities for people to promote causes and represent the voiceless; but there are also certain occasions when listeners prefer little or no talk.
 For example,

 - “Congratulations” suffices for the person who is rejoicing.

 - “Hello, I’m here” is enough during times of grief and loss.